Japan Radio Company JRC

 Both of these sets

-use switching power supplies, however I do not hear these
+use internal switching power supplies (for the 5 volt circuits), however I did not hear these

-bothering the receiver, at least of any concern, unless what I
+bothering the receiver RF circuits at least of any concern, unless what I

 have in the next paragraph might be involved ?